Heapy/awesome-kotlin/app/rss/articles/The Adventurous Developer’s Guide to JVM languages – Kotlin.md

 ### Elegant coding

 Coding in Kotlin really does provide some very elegant code.
-It removes the need for null checks, uses primary constructors, smart casts, range expressions… the list goes on.
+It removes the need for null checks, uses primary constructors, smart casts, range expressions... the list goes on.
 Let’s take a look at an example.

 From my Java background I did like the combination of the `is`/`as` casting with the `when` structure.
 In Java terms, consider them as `instance of`, cast – `(A) obj` and `case` respectively.
 The `is` usage will also infer a cast if you go ahead and use the object straight away.
 E.g: `if (stream is Reader) stream.close()` In this example, the `stream.close()` is being called via the `Reader` interface.
 This would be the same as saying `if (stream is Reader) (stream as Reader).close()` but the extra code is not needed.
 This in combination with when allows you to switch over a variable, but not just using its value as you can get a richer involvement.
 Consider the following: